mgiustiniani/ManticoraRestExtraBundle/README.md

 ### Router Expression Language Injection

-With Router expression Language injection you can use an custom Expression Language in routing condition, in bundle we have an Custom Expression Language with version_compare function for Versioning Rest Services
+Injecting the Router expression Language you can use the the custom Expression Language class in the routing conditions, this class contains the PHP version_compare function for versioning rest web services

 ``` php